rupeshshewalkar/scripting/uniq-linux-command.md

 ## uniq-linux-command

+## Note: ’uniq’ does not detect repeated lines unless they are adjacent.
+You  may  want to  sort  the  input first, or use ‘sort -u’ without ‘uniq’

 the uniq command reports or omits repeated lines.
 Here's the general syntax of this command:

     uniq [OPTION]...
 [INPUT [OUTPUT]]